 Weighted Blanket: Research has shown that weighted blankets are effective at reducing anxiety during dental appointments, and our patient’s that have tried them absolutely agree.
 Weighted blankets do this by applying a form of therapy called deep pressure touch (DTP) stimulation, or the “hugging” effect, on the body.
-DTP reduces activity in the nervous system, increases serotonin levels in the body, and helping your body to decrease anxiety, heart rate, blood pressure and balance mood.
-DTP also reduces the level of Cortisol, or the “stress hormone”, which may lead to improved mood and feeling of physical wellness.
+DTP reduces activity in the nervous system, increases serotonin levels in the body, and helps your body decrease anxiety, heart rate, blood pressure, and balance mood.
+DTP also reduces the level of Cortisol, or the “stress hormone,” which may lead to improved mood and feeling of physical wellness.

 Headphones: Distraction is a useful option to help reduce anxiety by taking the patient’s focus away from what they may see as unpleasant and onto a more enjoyable experience.
-Movies are great at holding someone’s attention and giving something them something to focus on instead of their symptoms of anxiety, and that helps create a more relaxed and positive environment.
-Music is an exceptional distraction because it is considered a combination of relaxation and distraction that in turn reduces anxiety and fear.
+Movies are great at holding someone’s attention and giving them something to focus on instead of their symptoms of anxiety, and that helps create a more relaxed and positive environment.
+Music is an exceptional distraction because it is considered a combination of relaxation and distraction, which reduces anxiety and fear.
 The unfamiliar sounds associated with a dental visit can create or worsen anxiety, so we offer headphones that can be used for either music or a movie.